-Which is where the port comes in.
-I’m immensely proud of myself for thinking of it, but it’s really very simple.
-I sewed the entire pouch together, and then cut an opening in the back (see below) large enough for the strap to go through.
+I also created a port for the camera wrist strap.
+I sewed the entire pouch together.
+Then I cut an opening in the back (see below) large enough for the strap to go through.
 Then I zig-zagged around the opening, to keep it from stretching out.

 So now the wrist strap serves as a carry handle when the case is closed, and the case hangs from the strap when you are using the camera.
 No losing your camera, no losing the case, and all very simple and easy!